Boteval/compare-classifiers/README.md

 ## Status

-Although this has been teased apart as a library, input validations to make it idiot-proof, and more proper documentation is still missing.
-In particular, sample input data needs to be added to the sample project, to provide a more full and useful sample usage example.
+Although this has been teased apart as a library, input validations to make it idiot-proof, and more proper documentation are somewhat lacking.
+In particular, sample input data needs to be added to the sample project, to provide a more full and useful example of sample usage.

+Also, few (minor) scenario-specific constructs irrelevant for generic use may have persisted in the code.

 ## License